Mdshahbazalam6/Array/README.md

 ( 5 ) Null : Null means a variable j=has not been assigned any value its useless, in JavaScript null also represents an empty Object.

+* Non Primitive Data type : in JavaSript non primitive data types are derived from primitive data tyes. it is also known as refernce data type.